Home » Case Studies » Total Viticulture Solutions

 Because the harvesters were quite large, we implemented a further design specification: maximum clearance was needed to access the harvesting machine, therefore a door had to be lifted.
 Due to the height of the sterilization shelter, a specific pulley system was required.
 This obstacle was easily quelled with a straightforward rope design.

-With an investment of $17,000, which covered the design and procurement of the inflatable structure, TVS circumvented down times and continuous transportation costs.
+With an investment of $17,000, which covered the design and procurement of the inflatable structure, TVS circumvented downtimes and continuous transportation costs.
 With constant temperature maintenance, 1300Inflate’s shelter design transcended the capabilities of the company’s existing heat sterilization system.
 The processes of setting up and packing down the portable shelter to store for future use saved time and hassle.
-All requirements were met for TVS, with the product outperforming their existing methodology in costs, time and performance.
+All requirements were met for TVS, with the product outperforming its existing methodology in costs, time, and performance.